iter8-tools/iter8/mkdocs/docs/roadmap.md

     * Blue/green deployment pattern
     * Experiments with `support` and `confidence`
 2. **Metrics**
-    * Support for NewRelic, DataDog, Elastic, and other RESTful metric databases
+    * Support for more metric providers like MySQL, PostgreSQL, CouchDB, MongoDB, Google Analytics and Fortio.
 3. **Enhanced MLOps experiments**
     * Customized experiments/metrics for serving frameworks like TorchServe and TFServing
 4. **GitOps**
     * Integration with ArgoCD, Flux and other GitOps operators
+5. **Notifications**
+    * Integration with Slack, GitHub, and other RESTful services
-5. **Enhancing Kubernetes and OpenShift integration**
+6. **Enhancing Kubernetes and OpenShift integration**
     * Improved support for KFServing
     * Enhanced support for Istio using new Iter8 Experiment API
     * Support for OpenShift Serverless
+    * Enhanced Knative metrics in tutorials using OpenTelemetry collector
     * Support for Ambassador and Kong networking layers in KNative
     * Support for experimenting with configuration and routes in Knative
-6. **Notifications**
-    * Integration with Slack, GitHub, and other RESTful services
 7. **Git triggered workflows and CI/CD**
     * Integration with GitHub Actions and other pipeline providers
 8. **Helm tests**